 We continue with a visit to Sremski Karlovci, a peaceful little Serbian town of 9,000 inhabitants on the banks of the Danube, before ending our tour in Novi Sad, the administrative capital of Vojvodina and a literary and artistic centre for all Serbs.
 Situated in a loop of the Danube, it was nothing more than a small fishing village before the 18th century.
 In the 19th century, this very pretty town grew in the shadow of its fortress, with the establishment of numerous publishing houses.

 We stroll through the streets lined with small baroque buildings and the pedestrian zone, where international chain shops and junk food outlets have already taken up residence.
 The terraces of the bars attract musicians, who come to pick up a few coins, and the many students, in a joyful hubbub.
 Our guide admits that the Serbs are nostalgic for Yugoslavia and have a reputation for never agreeing: "We have a saying: 2 Serbs, 3 different political opinions".
 She goes on to quote Tito's famous phrase: "Yugoslavia has 6 republics, 5 nations, 4 languages, 3 religions, 2 alphabets and only 1 party".
-This gives us a better understanding of the conflicts and tragedies that the Balkan War gave rise to.
+It's easy to understand why the Balkan War was such a source of conflict and tragedy...

 Ilok, a small fortified town

-The afternoon will be dedicated to a 40 km sail to Ilok in Croatia.
+The afternoon is devoted to a 40 km sail to Ilok, in Croatia.
 There are fewer boats on the river, fishermen and bathers.
-A number of intrepid swim towards our vessel, while swans, egrets and herons splash about close to the shore.
-All along the banks, vegetation of willow, ash and poplar alternates with small villages of houses on stilts.
+A number of intrepid swim towards our ship, while swans, egrets and barbary herons egrets and herons splash around close to the shore.
+All along the banks, vegetation vegetation of willow, ash and poplar alternates with small villages of houses of houses on stilts.

 Ilok is a small medieval town, famous for its vineyards, whose fortress overlooks the Danube.
 The fortress houses the castle of the Odescalchi princely family, built by Count Nicholas of Ilok in the 1st half of the 15th century and rebuilt in the 18th century after the Turks left.
-Today, it is an interesting museum that traces the cultural and historical heritage of the locality.
+It is now an interesting museum that traces the cultural and historical heritage of the locality.

-The tour ends with a stop in the martyred town of Vukovar.
+We end this tour with a stop in the martyred town of Vukovar.
 In 1991, a 3-month siege by the Serbian army destroyed most of the buildings.
 The port is new, but the Croatian city has retained the scars of this fratricidal war.
 Although it has been almost entirely rebuilt along Baroque lines, here and there you can still see gutted houses, walls riddled with bullets and shells, and charred ruins.
 Not forgetting the famous water tower destroyed by Serbian forces.
-It was finally decided that it should be turned into a memorial.
+It was finally decided that it would be turned into a memorial.

 Pécs and the Puszta